oprypin/crsfml/docs/tutorials/graphics/view.md

 ## Defining what the view views

-The class which encapsulates views in SFML is [View]({{book.api}}/View.html).
+The class which encapsulates views in SFML is [SF::View][].
 It can be constructed directly with a definition of the area to view:

 ```crystal
 # create a view with the rectangular area of the 2D world to show